cabforum/servercert/docs/BR.md

 The CA SHALL reject a certificate request if the requested Public Key does not meet the requirements set forth in Sections 6.1.5 and 6.1.6 or if it has a known weak Private Key (such as a Debian weak key, see <http://wiki.debian.org/SSLkeys>).

 ### 6.1.2 Private key delivery to subscriber
-Parties other than the Subscriber SHALL NOT archive the Subscriber Private Key.
+Parties other than the Subscriber SHALL NOT archive the Subscriber Private Key without authorization by the Subscriber.

 If the CA or any of its designated RAs generated the Private Key on behalf of the Subscriber, then the CA SHALL encrypt the Private Key for transport to the Subscriber.